nf-core/viralrecon/docs/usage.md

 ### `--awscli`

-The [AWS CLI](https://www.nextflow.io/docs/latest/awscloud.html#aws-cli-installation) path in your custom AMI.
-Default: `/home/ec2-user/miniconda/bin/aws`.
+The [AWS CLI](https://www.nextflow.io/docs/latest/awscloud.html#aws-cli-installation) path in your custom AMI (Default: `/home/ec2-user/miniconda/bin/aws`).

 Please make sure to also set the `-w/--work-dir` and `--outdir` parameters to a S3 storage bucket of your choice - you'll get an error message notifying you if you didn't.